Vectorworks/developer-scripting/Function Reference/Functions/WallFootPrint.md

 |wallHandle|HANDLE|Handle to the wall|

 ## Remarks
-[[User:CBM-c-|_c_]], (2008.01.07): This actually generates the footprint object in the parent container (active layer or whatever other parent).
+\_c\_, (2008.01.07): This actually generates the footprint object in the parent container (active layer or whatever other parent).
 It doesn't only return a handle.

-[[User:CBM-c-|_c_]], (2011.01.30): You might need to regen it using [ ResetObject](ResetObject.md) in order to actually see/use it in the drawing.
+\_c\_, (2011.01.30): You might need to regen it using [ ResetObject](ResetObject.md) in order to actually see/use it in the drawing.
 Mind that this object is always a screen plane polyline, unregarded the active plane, and that its vertexes are all hidden.

 ## Examples
 #### VectorScript ####